Perspective | The Oscars always get it wrong. Here are the real best pictures of the past 44 years.

 The actual best picture?. . .

-Dan Zak: For me, it’s between “The Favourite” and “Roma,” and it’s hard to weigh the sour friskiness of the first with the ambient tenderness of the second.
+It’s hard to weigh the sour friskiness of “The Favourite” against the ambient tenderness of “Roma.”
 Which is the greater achievement?
 Which will endure in our collective imagination?
-They both rise to the level of art, but only one also rises to the level of pure entertainment.
-I’ve got to go with “The Favourite” here.
+They both rise to the level of art, but only one also rises to the level of pure entertainment. . .
+“The Favourite.”

 2019